Imaging Biomarkers in Lymphoma

 Metabolic Tumor Volume (MTV)

 The first Imaging Biomarker to be calculated is MTV.
-It is defined by consensus as those lesion voxels with a significant FDG uptake, that is >41% of SUVmax although different thresholds can be evaluated in practise.
+It is defined by consensus as those lesion voxels with a significant FDG uptake, that is >41% of SUVmax although different thresholds can be evaluated in practice.
 The typical units are cm^3.
 The analysis is performed semi-automatically by thresholding and manual correction.

 The different thresholds used for MTV can be also appreciated (although 41% SUVmax is the one in the majority of them).
 Also, the wide range of MTV obtained show us the high heterogeneity of the disease and raises also the concern about treatment dose.
 Should we modulate the treatment given to patient by the MTV? or, on another way, does a patient with 600cm^3 of MTV have to receive the same treatment dose than a patient with 3000cm^3 ?
 Important research needs still to be done in this field.